MessierNFT/documents/DeveloperGuideline.md

-# Messier.ARt Developer Guideline #
+# Messier.Art Developer Guideline #

 Welcome to this guideline, once below data is ready, you should apply to admin@messier.art.